-As can be seen with trope names such as EpilepticFlashingLights and EpilepticTrees, the Hollywood depiction of epilepsy tends for the dramatic: Flashing lights cause loss of consciousness and seizures with intense muscle convulsions.
+As can be seen with trope names such as EpilepticFlashingLights and EpilepticTrees, the Hollywood depiction of epilepsy tends for the dramatic - and innaccurate: Flashing lights cause immediate loss of consciousness and seizures with intense muscle convulsions.

 In reality, epilepsy is much more variable.
-For starters, only a minority of those with epilepsy have seizures triggered by flashing lights or any other environmental input.
+For starters, only a minority of those with epilepsy have seizures triggered by flashing lights or any other environmental input, and it is known as Photosensitive Epilepsy.
 Usually seizures occur at random purely due to internal workings of the brain, simple as that.

 Second, there are many types of seizure and a wide variety in seizure frequency.
 Some people just "blank out" for a few seconds without anyone else even realizing he or she had just been through a seizure.
 Involuntary muscle movements in seizures have a great deal of variance.
 Muscle spasms in a seizure might be limited to slight shakiness in one hand.
 It might also not be simply random spasms, but instead for instance repeatedly lowering and raising an arm.
-The most dramatic seizures with a person falling down on the ground and thrashing around do occur, but rarely.
+The most dramatic seizures with a person falling down on the ground and thrashing around are only one of the types, and the people who have this kind every twenty minutes are in the most extreme minority.

-One in 26 Americans have epilepsy, so you almost certainly know someone with this disorder whether you know it or not.
+One in 26 Americans have epilepsy, so you almost certainly know someone with this disorder whether you know it or not. ''[[ParanoiaFuel You]]'' may even have it ''without knowing it'' until your first seizure event.
 This is one of the reasons that the inaccurate portrayal of ConvulsiveSeizures and inaccurate [[WorstAid seizure first aid]] is so dangerous.
 More people die in the United States from epilepsy than breast cancer.
+Additionally, even people who don't have epilepsy can have seizures for all sorts of reasons- the most common being head injury, high fever, brain infections like meningitis, drug abuse, electric shock, eclampsia, or abnormal levels of glucose of sodium or glucose.
+90% of people with seizure disorders live in the developing world.

 !!When providing seizure first aid for convulsions or generalized tonic-clonic seizures, these are key things to remember:

-* Loosen ties or anything around the neck that may make breathing difficult.
+* Loosen any tight clothing that may make breathing difficult.

 !!
 You should call an ambulance if: